Cosmian/cosmian_vm/README.md

 The Cosmian VM image build on the marketplaces of GCP, Azure or AWS contains four major executables:

 - `cosmian_vm_agent` is designed to be deployed on the Cosmian VM.
 It serves on demand the collaterals used to verify the trustworthiness of the Cosmian VM such as the IMA file, the TEE quote or the TPM quote
-- `cosmian_certtool` is designed to generate a certificate signed by _Let's Encrypt_ or an RATLS certificate
 - `cosmian_fstool` is designed to generate a LUKS container and enroll the TPM to be automatically started on reboot
 - `cosmian_vm` is a CLI designed to be used on your own host.
 It queries the `cosmian_vm_agent` in order to get the collaterals used to verify the trustworthiness of the Cosmian VM